-The Physical Therapy program at Georgia Southern University is a full-time program.
+The Physical Therapy program at Georgia Southern University is a full-time doctoral program and is offered at the Armstrong Campus in Savannah.
 There are 36 students admitted to each class.
 The program consists of nine semesters of academic coursework, including three full-time clinical affiliations (with a minimum of 31 weeks of full-time clinical practice) and several additional clinical experiences.
 Upon completion of the program, all students are awarded a Doctor of Physical Therapy (DPT) degree.
 All program graduates are eligible to take the National Physical Therapy Examination and apply for state licensure in all jurisdictions.

 The professional curriculum consists of two phases: “systems” and “life span”.
 Courses introduced during the first year use a systems approach with cases in musculoskeletal, cardiopulmonary, neuromuscular and integumentary physical therapy.
 As closely as possible, courses are coordinated so that students are instructed in the anatomy, pathology and diagnosis related to specific joints or systems of the body at the same time.
 During the third semester, students are given the opportunity to practice and integrate their professional skills in a simulated clinic course, Case Management.
 (Use of this experiential learning technique has been presented at international meetings.)
 Following the completion of the first year, students have an 8-week full-time clinical experience, allowing them to further solidify and integrate the classroom material in a clinical setting.